rmarti55/FigmaMCP/MASTER_PROTOCOL.md

 ---

+### **The "Why": The Value of Storybook**

+**Principle:** We use Storybook because it enables us to build a robust, scalable, and maintainable application.
+The minor "cost" of discipline in the short term pays massive dividends in speed, quality, and consistency in the long term.

+1.  **Development in Isolation:** Storybook allows us to build and test components in a "workshop" environment, completely separate from the main application.
+This is significantly faster and more reliable than testing a small button change by rebuilding the entire website.
+2.  **Verifying All States:** It provides a venue to document and test every possible state of a component (e.g., `disabled`, `error`, with long text) without having to artificially create those scenarios in the live application.
+3.  **A Shared Blueprint for Quality:** Storybook acts as the canonical "source of truth" for what our components should look and feel like.
+Discrepancies between Storybook and the live website are not a sign of failure, but a signal that the implementation has deviated from the blueprint, which must be corrected.
+It is our primary quality assurance tool.
+4.  **Enabling Scalability:** As the application grows to dozens or hundreds of components, having a centralized, verifiable library is the only way to manage complexity.
+It allows us to make a single change to a base component and have confidence it will be correctly applied everywhere.

+**Rule:** All team members, including AI agents, must treat Storybook as the primary source of truth for component implementation.
+The workflow of building in isolation, verifying in Storybook, and then integrating into the main application is mandatory.

+---

 ### **Our Proven Workflow: A Summary**

 Our collaboration has evolved into a highly effective, systematic process.
 This is the workflow we will apply to all future tasks.